 Attention Deficit (Hyperactivity) Disorder

-Attention Deficit Disorder (ADD) exists with or without hyperactivity and it can be categorised under SpLDs but also under other disability categories.
+Attention Deficit Hyperactivity Disorder (ADHD) can be categorised under SpLDs but also under other disability categories.
 In most cases it affects people's concentration, with particular difficulty commencing and switching tasks, together with a very short attention span and high levels of distractibility.
-They may fail to make effective use of the feedback they receive and have weak listening skills.
-Those with hyperactivity may act impulsively and erratically, have difficulty foreseeing outcomes, fail to plan ahead and be noticeably restless and fidgety.
-Those without the hyperactive trait tend to daydream excessively, lose track of what they are doing and fail to engage in their studies unless they are highly motivated.
-AD(H)D as many SpLDs can present a further barrier to learning.
-Students who experience difficulties relating to AD(H)D are also advised to see their GP to discuss medical interventions alongside any reasonable adjustments and learning-based support support offered at the University.
+It may also impact on effective use of feedback and listening skills, hyperactivity, acting impulsively, having difficulty foreseeing outcomes or planning ahead and be noticeably restless and fidgety.
+Students who experience difficulties relating to ADHD are also advised to see their GP to discuss NHS routes and medical interventions alongside any reasonable adjustments and learning-based support support offered at the University.